 What makes Chatter stand out is that it allows users to take action within the feed.
 Instead of simply discussing an issue, users can create a support case, update orders, or open up Salesforce accounts directly in Chatter.

-3. Live training with Whatfix flows
+3. Real-time in-app guidance with Whatfix

 Much like Salesforce Trailhead’s walkthroughs, few third-party websites like Whatfix have been creating extensive flows (guides/walkthroughs) on Salesforce.
 What makes it different from Trailhead is that it allows the creation of flows and also has several features like converting the walkthroughs into multiple formats for further learning.